 I’m getting ready to start quilting it.
-This is where the handy book The Quilting Bible, and a website called Quilting Made Easy, come in handy.
+This is where the handy book The Quilting Bible (3rd edition), and a website called Quilting Made Easy, come in handy.
 I have a quilting wheel I inherited from my grandmother, which I can use to perforate the copies of the stitching patterns I’ll use.
 Then, one rubs coloured chalk into the pattern to transfer it to the area for stitching.

 Thanks to the help of the ladies in the Westmount Quilter’s Guild, I’ve tacked the quilt.
 I’ve partly quilted it too, along the seams, and as soon as that’s done, I will finally be able to quilt it by machine.
 I’m looking for a long-arm sewing machine, because it’s going to be hard to feed a queen-sized quilt through any other kind.